It was Ed, my son-in-law, who came accusing.

 Was her focus narrowed to the size of her brother?
 And then later to a best friend?

-Audrey was the girl permanently attached to one friend, though they changed.
+Audrey was the girl permanently attached to one friend.

 During the divorce she still had arms slung carelessly round the current best friend, with laughter intertwining as easily as limbs – there seemed to be streaming giggles between them, while I was weeping in the shower.

-During her earlier years I was intent on getting through busy days, coping with children, work, emotional turmoil and refusing the dog Audrey wanted, which I would have to walk.
+During her earlier years I was intent on getting through busy days, coping with children, work and refusing the dog Audrey wanted, which I would have to walk.

 Should I expect to be forgiven?
 If forgiveness does not come readily to me, why should it be easier for Audrey?